Youth Choices online

 Calling all secondary students.
 Create a short film and your could win!

-This year's topic is 'Street Safety'.
-Create a 3 minute film on this topic and your could win a share in a filmmakers prize pool worth up to $6000.
+This year's topic is 'Relationship and Family Safety'.
+Create a 3 minute film on this topic and your could win a share in a filmmakers prize pool worth over $5000.

-This year's competition is run by WA Police Force and Constable Care Child Safety Foundation.
+This year's competition is run by WA Police Force and Constable Care Foundation.
 It is sponsored by the Commissioner for Children and Young People WA and Lions WA.